Skip to content

 Contribution Guide

 This project is more than a personal project.
-It's a community resource, made for the community.
+It's a community resource, built for the community.
 And you can be part of it.

 Ultimate Rust is publicly available on GitHub, and that means it can evolve with the help of people like you.
 It doesn't matter if you found a typo, have a suggestion for improvement, want to propose a clearer example, or want to add a new exercise.
 Every contribution is welcome.

 I need to be honest with you: this is my first book.
-That means that, no matter how carefully I wrote it, it's inevitable that there are writing errors, explanations that could be clearer, or even concepts that deserve to be expanded.
+That means that no matter how much care I put into writing it, there are bound to be writing mistakes, explanations that could be clearer, or even concepts that deserve to be expanded on.
 And that's okay.
 It's part of the process.

 Ways to Contribute